Suddenly, Chromebooks are surging.

 Mr. Collette, the chief technology officer in Montgomery County, acknowledged the concerns about infrastructure, saying that a Chromebook deployment and wireless upgrades are “necessarily intertwined.”
 The district has already spent $7.5 million on wireless upgrades for its buildings, with plans to spend as much as $14 million more on related modernization efforts.
 But Mr. Collette was largely dismissive of concerns about shifting to the Chrome operating system, as well as worries about student-data privacy in Apps for Education.

-Earlier this year,the contents of student emails sent using the application, a practice the company says it has since stopped.
+Earlier this year, Google acknowledged it had been scanning and indexing for advertising purposes the contents of student emails sent using the application, a practice the company says it has since stopped.
 But it remains unclear whether Google is continuing to data-mine student emails for other commercial purposes.

 “It’s the bogeyman of the moment,” Mr. Collette said.